Skip to main content

 • settings are wrapped in square brackets []

-• string value is be wrapped in a single quote as 'string'
+• string value is wrapped in a single quote as 'string'

 • column_name can be stated in just plain text, or wrapped in a double quote as "column name"